Skip to main content

 View rawEdit

-07. Autovacuum and bloat
+07. Autovacuum and xmin horizon

 Purpose

-Track autovacuum health to prevent:
+Track autovacuum health and the xmin horizon to prevent:

-• Table bloat degrading query performance
+• Table and index bloat degrading query performance

 • Transaction ID wraparound emergencies